-The capital of Canada is located on the south bank of the Ottawa River, opposite the French-speaking city of Gatineau in neighbouring Quebec province.
+The country's capital sits on the south bank of the Ottawa River, opposite the French-speaking city of Gatineau in neighbouring Quebec province.
 It's location on the border puts it in the unique position of being truly multicultural and bilingual, with a harmonious blend of French and English culture.

 Become our Ottawa Travel Expert